Cultural Facilities Fund

 Cash Matching Requirements

 All grants less than $1,000,000 awarded by the Cultural Facilities Fund are subject to a 1:1 matching requirement.
-All matches have to be in the form of a secured cash match.
+All matches have to be in the form of a secured cash match, or be legally obligated to the project.
 Pledges and in-kind goods or services are not eligible towards the match.

 If you are awarded a grant, the entire 1:1 match has to be in hand before you can enter into a grant agreement with MassDevelopment and draw grant funds.
 Pledges do not fulfill the matching requirement.